grayk79/knifechoose.nut/README.md

 This Fork
 -----------------

-In this fork I plan to add some features like an little menu, and an AutoBind feature that makes it more convinient to give you the knife at every round start.
-It's most likely wont change core features or fix major bugs unless they are easy to implement but rather adds some Workarounds, remove clutter and add convinience.
+In this fork I plan to add some features like an little menu, and an AutoBind feature that makes it more convenient to give you the knife at every round start.
+It's most likely wont change core features or fix major bugs unless they are easy to implement but rather adds some Workarounds, remove clutter and add convenience.

 Things I already did: